Mauna Lani Resort South Golf Course Review

 Mauna Lani Resort, South Course Hole 11:

 This par four is a great decision hole as it doglegs left around a large lava field.
-The player can lay up right to leave a long iron to the green, or attempt to cut the corner to leave just a pitch in, and a much more realistic shot at birdie, if successful.
+The player can lay up right to leave a long iron to the green with water behind it, or attempt to cut the corner to leave just a pitch in, and a much more realistic shot at birdie, if successful.
+However, cutting off too much corner can lead to a re-tee, so some discretion is required

 Mauna Lani Resort, South Course Hole 12 (left):This par three is pretty long and over water the whole way.
 There is some room left and short of the green to bailout, from which the chip is not that difficult.
 However, going right is a costly mistake.